Aldebaran: Observation

 Aldebaran is one of the easiest stars to find in the night sky, partly due to its brightness and partly due to being near one of the more noticeable asterisms in the sky.
 Following the three stars of Orion's belt in the direction opposite to Sirius, the first bright star encountered is Aldebaran.

 It is best seen at midnight between late November and early December.

 The star is, by chance, in the line of sight between the Earth and the Hyades, so it has the appearance of being the brightest member of the open cluster, but the cluster that forms the bull's-head-shaped asterism is more than twice as far away, at about 150 light years.

 Aldebaran is 5.47 degrees south of the ecliptic and so can be occulted by the Moon.
 Such occultations occur when the Moon's ascending node is near the autumnal equinox.
 A series of 49 occultations occurred starting on 29 January 2015 and ending at 3 September 2018.
 Each event was visible from points in the northern hemisphere or close to the equator.
-People further south, in Australia or South Africa for example, can never observe occultations of Aldebaran because of parallax.
+People further south, in Australia or Southern Africa for example, can never observe occultations of Aldebaran because of parallax.
 The change in position of the Moon relative to the stars due to the effect of parallax means that Aldebaran is too far south of the ecliptic for occultations to be observed.
 A reasonably accurate estimate for the diameter of Aldebaran was obtained during the occultation of 22 September 1978.
 In the 2020s, Aldebaran is in conjunction in ecliptic longitude with the sun around May 30 of each year.

 With a near-infrared J band magnitude of −2.1, only Betelgeuse (−2.9), R Doradus (−2.6), and Arcturus (−2.2) are brighter at that wavelength.